epickerel/sveltekit-fullstack-starter-kit/README.md

 ## Current plans

 Authentication is working with GitHub and Discord through Lucia.
 However, I'm still in search of the way to unify the same oauth user coming from different parties.
+Lucia is now in a state which should be non-breaking through 1.0.

-Additionally, as the current CRUD body of work was being finalised, Lucia went into its final breaking change before 1.0.
-This has not yet been tested against that, so the next update will incorporate those changes.
+The abstracted CRUD work done raises the question as to whether Prisma was the correct choice, as its tooling is designed to make abstracted operations on collections inherently difficult.
+Most notably, see the complicated workarounds in src/lib/server/prisma.ts to get a handle on the Prisma collection for a given ModelName.

 ## Attributions